-TERM DEFINITION/EXPLANATION Human Performance Human capabilities and limitations which have an impact on the safety and efficiency of operations.
-Implement To introduce requirements (European Military Airworthiness Requirements) into regulations by either adoption or compliance.
-Instructions for Continuing Airworthiness Instructions for Continuing Airworthiness detail the methods, inspections, processes, and procedures necessary to keep aircraft and/or products airworthy.
+TERM DEFINITION/EXPLANATION Instructions for Continuing Airworthiness Instructions for Continuing Airworthiness detail the methods, inspections, processes, and procedures necessary to keep aircraft and/or products airworthy.
 Life Limited Parts Parts that, as a condition of their type certificate, may not exceed a specified operating time, calendar time, number of operating cycles, or any other approved service life consumption units.
 Limited Certification Authorisation This is issued by the Approved Maintenance Organisation, in accordance with a procedure approved by the National Military Airworthiness Authority, for flight crew, flight engineer or crew chief to carry out specific tasks (usually away from their home base or station).
 The authorisation permits the holder to issue certificates of release to service following specific tasks within the limits of the tasks specifically endorsed on the authorisation.
-Line Maintenance Carried out before flight to ensure that the aircraft is fit for the intended flight.
+Line Maintenance Refers to limited maintenance for the aircraft suitable to be carried out whilst the aircraft remains in the air operation environment.
+Line maintenance may include: troubleshooting; defect rectification; component replacement with use of external test equipment i required.
+Component replacement may include components such as engines and propellers; maintenance that will detect obvious unsatisfactory conditions / discrepancies / malfunctions, but does not require extensive in-depth inspection.
+It may also include internal structure, systems and powerplant items which are visible through quick opening access panels/doors/ports; repairs, modifications and other maintenance tasks which do not require extensive disassembly and can be accomplished by simple means.
 Maintenance Any one or combination of overhaul, repair, inspection, replacement, modification or defect/fault rectification of an aircraft or component, with the exception of pre-flight inspection.
 Maintenance Manual That part of the Military Air System document set which identifies the particular maintenance procedures and periodicity necessary to maintain the airworthiness of the Military Air System.
 Master Minimum Equipment List The Master Minimum Equipment List is a list established for a particular aircraft type by the organisation responsible for the Type Design with the approval of the National Military Airworthiness Authority which identifies items which individually may be unserviceable at the commencement of a flight.
 The Master Minimum Equipment List may be associated with special operating conditions, limitations or procedures.
-Means Of Compliance The techniques that will be used to demonstrate the compliance of the type design against each certification requirement identified in the Certification Basis.
-Examples include test, analysis and inspection.
-Military Aircraft An Aircraft (including Unmanned Aircraft System) designed and/or operated for military use and/ or registered or intended to be registered on the military register of a pMS Authority.